 West Coast Swing is one of 27 known forms of Swing, It is primarily made up of 6 & 8 beat basic patterns.
-WCS can be danced to any 4/4 timing and is traditionally danced to Blues, it is constantly evolving and is considered a living dance.
+WCS can be danced to any 4/4 timing and is traditionally danced to Jazz, it is constantly evolving and is considered a living dance.

 WCS has been around since the late 1930's and in the last 20 years has seen an explosion of WCS all over the world.
 Hotbeds of WCS are all over Europe, Australasia and Africa.

-West Coast Swing been in and out of the UK since the 1960's but it was about 2005 when it really started to grow here with the development of instructors and local events.
+West Coast Swing has been in and out of the UK since the 1960's but it was about 2005 when it really started to grow here with the development of instructors and local events.